Progress against our anti-racism commitments

 COMMITMENT #3: We will invest $30 million over three years to fund inclusion programmes within WPP and to support external organisations.
 The pledge is across three pillars.

 Pillar 1 supports equity and inclusion initiatives within WPP.
 Improving retention, growth and promotion strategies for our talent of colour is a core focus.
 Our first WPP-wide investment in this area is focused on broadening access to a more diverse talent pipeline through formal partnerships with the following organisations in the US and the UK:

 - The One Club for Creativity

 - Brixton Finishing School

 - Rare Recruitment

-As part of our $30 million commitment, we are also offering an employee donation match programme up to $1,000 per person, to a total of $1 million.
+Pillar 2 utilises the power of our influence through the creative use of media value and pro bono work.
+Also included is an employee donation match programme up to $1,000 per person per year, to a total of $1 million.
 WPP will match personal donations by employees to non-profit organisations in support of our commitment to fighting racism, developing talent from under-represented groups and addressing issues that affect Black communities.
 WPP employees can visit insideWPP for further information.